Steve-Spreadborough/shinyTemplate/README.md

 **Important**: This app uses data from the `stats19` package, [here](https://github.com/ropensci/stats19), containing crash data.
-The app uses this data purely as example data and the outputs including in this graph are for demonstration/exploration of code purposes only.
+The app uses this data purely as example data and the **outputs included in this App are for demonstration/exploration of code purposes only and are not official analysis of the data**.

 As a basic, this application includes the following set up: